hitblast/hitblast.github.io/content/blog/building-a-time-capsule.md

 ```
 [(online snippet's here)](https://github.com/Itsmemonzu/Shomoy/blob/fa69132a001c2d3f3b2c7371c847c562a01bc725/main.py#L88-L100)

-I hope you clearly see the minor details I've pointed out in front.
+I hope you clearly see the minor details I've pointed out in front of you.
 The code works nicely, no comments regarding that.
-It'd break with one algorithmic change, however (saying just for the name of explanation).
+But, it'd just break with one algorithmic change (saying just for the name of explanation).

 #### the route I took (algo + monzu's entry)

-Now, not to brag or anything about code - in fact I actually write pretty shit Rust, and considering the fact that other, more knowledgable people use the stack with lifetime specifiers, generics and whatnot for simple data parsing like this, I truly am new to this.
+Now, not to brag or anything about code - in fact I actually write pretty bad Rust, and considering the fact that other, more knowledgable people use the stack with lifetime specifiers, generics and whatnot for simple data parsing like this, I truly am new to this.
 However, I took a different approach to the same problem he took upon.

 He still hadn't handled the encryption layer, but I picked good old `AES` as the encryption method.
 I was also learning about its implementation at the same time since I had never implemented it to date on a CLI project.
 Within the `ChristmasDB` layer, I implemented a few functions which did the following: